What to Expect When Taking Viagra for the First Time

 Frequently Asked Questions

-What dosage of Viagra should I take the first time?
+What dose of Viagra should I take the first time?

 The recommended starting dose for most men is 50mg.
-If this causes side effects, your prescriber may reduce to 25mg.
-If 50mg is insufficient and you have no other health conditions, it can be increased to 100mg.
+If this causes significant side effects, your prescriber may reduce to 25mg.
+If 50mg is well tolerated but insufficiently effective after several attempts, it can be increased to 100mg.
 Never take more than one tablet in a 24-hour period.

-How long does Viagra take to work the first time?
+How long does Viagra take to work on the first use?

-Viagra typically takes 30–60 minutes to start working.
-On the first use, many men plan to take it about 1 hour before sexual activity.
-Taking it on an empty stomach accelerates absorption.
-Alcohol, large meals, and certain medications can slow onset.
+Typically 30–60 minutes.
+On the first use, plan to take it around 1 hour before sexual activity.
+Taking it on an empty stomach speeds up absorption significantly.
+A large, high-fat meal can delay onset by up to an hour.

 What if Viagra doesn’t work the first time?